qualeus/OLD_Simulatio/README.md

 -   **Optimisation** and **Algoritmics**
 -   **Threads** and **Graphical acceleration** with CUDA (?)

+---

-This project is oriented towards testing and comparison, so a modular structure has been set up.
+As this program is oriented towards testing and comparison, a modular structure has been set up.

 **Modularity:**